Embedded Markov chain approximations in Skorokhod topologies: Convergence of processes and Markov chains

+Thus we obtained a new proof of the convergence of the Markov chain approximation of Feller processes in $J_1$.
+Moreover, using the introduced embeddings, the approximations converge in the four Skorokhod topologies. \end{example}

 Finally we want to emphasize that condition \eqref{tightness} ensures the local spatial-uniform stochastic continuity from the right for the limit.
-Hence by Proposition \ref{stoch-continuity} the limit is stochastically continuous and therefore by Remark \ref{rem-fdd-d}.2. we can consider the convergence of the finite dimensional distributions on the whole interval $[0,1]$ (no exceptional times!).
-Furthermore, if $X^{(n)},X$ are $D[0,\infty)$ valued processes and $X$ is stochastically continuous, then the extension from $D[0,T]$ to $D[0,\infty)$ (compare Remark \ref{extension-of-01}.2.) does not need a restriction of the time set (again no exceptional times!), i.e., we have (see \cite[Theorem 3']{Lind1973}):
+Hence by Proposition \ref{stoch-continuity} the limit is stochastically continuous and therefore by Remark \ref{rem-fdd-d}.3. we can consider the convergence of the finite dimensional distributions on the whole interval $[0,1]$ (no exceptional times!).
+Hence, if $X^{(n)},X$ are $D[0,\infty)$ valued processes and $X$ is stochastically continuous, then the extension from $D[0,T]$ to $D[0,\infty)$ (cf. Remark \ref{extension-of-01}.2.) does not need a restriction of the time set, i.e., we have (see \cite[Theorem 3']{Lind1973}):

-Additionally, in this setting $X^{(n)}\xrightarrow{d}X \text{ w.r.t. } \Tau$ implies (cf. Remark \ref{rem-fdd-d}.3.) that \eqref{MC-global-bound} is satisfied.
+Additionally, in this setting $X^{(n)}\xrightarrow{d}X \text{ w.r.t. } \Tau$ implies, cf. Remark \ref{rem-fdd-d}.4., that \eqref{MC-global-bound} is satisfied.